 WhatsApp seems to have increased its pace in expanding as a social media.
 It rolled out its new updates for Android via the Google Play Beta Program with versions 2.17.434, 2.17.436, and 2.17.437.
 As for the desktop, WhatsApp Web submitted the new update upping the version to 0.2.7315.

 For Android, WhatsApp is bringing a new shortcut feature called ‘Invite via link’ in the Group Info.
 It is the same as in the iOS version of the app.
 Only the group admins can view and access this particular feature.

 Next, you can now send messages to your blocked contacts right from the Contact List.
 All you need to do is tap and hold the respective contact that will prompt you to unblock and send messages.

 One of the most interesting new features of WhatsApp for Android is ‘Shake to Report.’
-This will let you report anything wrong on the app just by shaking your device, while you are in a chat.
+This will let you report anything wrong on the app just by shaking your device while you are in a chat.
 The shake will directly lead you to the Contact Us section, where you can send your feedback for the app to investigate and take action accordingly.
-It will presently work in beta version only and is yet to be available.
+It will present work in beta version only and is yet to be available.

 In technical terms, the encryption key of a group call (be it voice or video) changes every time a member joins or leaves the conversation.
 This ensures that the member who left will not be able to secretly access to the call again.

 Besides updates for Android, WhatsApp is offering new essences for its desktop version too.
 The latest WhatsApp Web update can be used after clearing the cache of your browser for the app.

 Among the new desktop features are ‘private replies’ and ‘picture in picture.’
 The social media app is upgrading the reply feature that will get you to a new option, ‘Reply privately.’
 Using the same will let you reply privately to a message that you received in a group.